 #H1 Building History

 The Baptistery is still one of the greatest enigmas in the history of architecture.
 From the high middle ages to today, the Baptistery has served as a favorite subject of historical fascination for serious scholars.
 It has been dated in the fourth and fifth centuries, in the seventh and eighth, in eleventh, twelfth, thirteenth or even fifteenth centuries, so that its building history fluctuates throughout an entire millennium.
-The oldest date was abandoned in the age of Dante's verifiable thesis.
+The oldest date was suggested by Dante?.
 Dante argued that the building was a creation of Roman antiquity, perhaps a temple of Mars (2).
-In my opinion, the still older dating in the thirteenth century of the early-Christian era needs to be abandoned (3).
+In my opinion, the still older dating in the third? century of the early-Christian era needs to be abandoned (3).
 Lastly, the hypothesis of a Lombard-era origin is only contingently correct (4); Those other hypotheses of the foundation in the eleventh or twelfth centuries are also only conditionally plausible (5); the legends of significant (modifications) in the early Renaissance are completely wrong (6).
-I establish my account of the documents and the architectural remains, or all but on the conclusions of regrettably very unsubstantial excavations of the last half-century (7).
+I base my account on documents and the architectural remains, but these conclusions are speculative due to regrettably inconclusive excavations of the last half-century (7).

 The remains of three older cultural layers are located under the church.
 First, there are remains of a Roman palace that was probably established in the Augustan time and destroyed within Roman antiquity.
 Second, nested in the ruins of this palace, late-antique residential buildings and baths remain.
 At the end of the fourth century, this second layer was also destroyed.
-Graves of a Germanic cemetery dating to the early-middle ages occupy the most recent layer; one of these graves was partially destroyed with the installation of the left cornerstone of the apse of the Baptistery (8). -- Access to the digs: in the Apse.
+Graves of a Germanic cemetery dating to the early-middle ages occupy the most recent layer; one of these graves was partially destroyed with the installation of the left cornerstone of the apse of the Baptistery (8).

+Access to the digs: in the Apse.
 In 897, documents first mention a church of S. Giovanni located in the northeast corner of the Roman city wall, thus on high ground (9).
 It was again mentioned in in 909, 967, 990, and 1040 (10).
-Perhaps it was initially a Baptistery and Co-cathedral of St. Reparata; at the latest in the middle of the eleventh century, S. Giovanni ceased its original use as a cathedral and served as a baptismal church and as a foundation of the Dominicans.
+Perhaps it was initially a Baptistery and Co-cathedral of St. Reparata; at the latest in the middle of the eleventh century, S. Giovanni ceased its original use as a cathedral and served as a baptismal church [and as a foundation of the Dominicans.]

-Maybe this shift was associated with that, that at that time radical changes on the building were initiated.
+Maybe this shift was associated with the time when radical changes on the building were initiated.
 In 1059 or 1061 Pope Nicholas II, former bishop of Florence, likely performed a consecration in S. Giovanni, which was probably the cornerstone dedication for a monumental new building (12).
 The construction seems to have continued for a century.
-In 1113 the first floor was largely finished, since Bishop Ranier was buried on one of its walls, whose long governmental activity was closely linked with the first great progress of the new building (1077-1113) (13).
-In 1117 the work was apparently still in progress, because the Pisans likely donated two columns to the Florentines for the Baptistery, which then were erected in front of the building (14).
+The first floor was largely finished by 1113, since Bishop Ranier, whose long governmental activity was closely linked with the first great progress of the new building (1077-1113), was buried in one of its walls (13).
+In 1117 the work was apparently still in progress, because the Pisans likely donated to the Florentines two columns, which then were erected in front of the Baptistery (14).
 In 1128 the ground floor was removed from the building (15).
-In 1150 the design of the lantern concluded the construction of the dome, which was perhaps essentially finished in 1128 (16), and thereby the whole construction operation (17).
-Around this time, the Wool Guild, the guild of merchants, seemed the construction and the builders' hut, which remained in force onward, were managed?
-(18).
+By 1150, and perhaps as early as 1128 (16), the design of the lantern concluded the construction of the dome and, therefore, the entire structure (17).
+Around this time, the cloth merchants guild began their control of the construction and the builders' hut (18).